Subbaram1993/subbu_python/README.md

 # subbu_python

-This is a new Repository for the upcoming Python Projects.
+Hi, This is a new Repository for the upcoming Python Projects.
 Thanks in Advance.................:)